WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 ***Ability Score Minimum.*** As a multiclass character, you must have at least an Intelligence score of 13 to take a level in this class, or to take a level in another class if you are already a mage.

-***Proficiencies Gained.*** If mage isn't your initial class, here are the proficiencies you gain when you take your first level as a mage: arcane skill.
+***Proficiencies Gained.*** You do not receive any additional proficiencies when you take a level in mage if it isn't your initial class.

 ***Spell Slots.*** Add your levels in the mage class to the appropriate levels from other class to determine your available spell slots.